hpatoio/DeployBundle/Resources/doc/index.md

 ### Rsync Options | New in version 1.1

 If you add the key rsync-options to your environment you will override the default options used for rsync.
-So the system is using
+So the system is using:

-* "-azC --force --delete --progress -h" if nothing is specified
+* "-azC --force --delete --progress -h --checksum" if nothing is specified
-* the value of rsync-options if specified in the config
+* the value for the key rsync-options if specified in config.yml for the target environment
 * the value of the command line option --rsync-options

 ### Rsync Exclude

 Create a rsync_exclude.txt file under app/config to exclude files in your deployments.
+If you need a starting template you can get one in Resources/template_rsync_exclude.txt

 ### Use